yoel123/godot-yoel-space-sim-game/README.md

 when thier done they will do a pull request which i will review and then aprove/reject.

-Communication channels: a discord channel can be used for most day to day communications. i am also avialble on skype,whatsup and email.
+Communication channels: a discord channel can be used for most day to day communications. i am also available on skype,whatsup and email.

 Development process: i post an issue(usually a new feature), a contributor asks to be assinged to it, once the contributor resolves the issue he makes a pull request, if thers a problem its rejected,